Introduction

 Eric E. Schmidt

-Lyndal Stephens Greth family stewardship to public liquidity
+Lyndal Stephens Greth’s family stewardship of public liquidity

 Net worth: how trackers estimate and why estimates differ